GetsuDer/CpuAsmDisasmModels/README.md

 ## Description
 ### Assembler commands and syntax
+    '# this is comment. #'
+    Comment can include '\n' symbol, but comment can not be inside of the commands (m#comment#mul is incorrect, for example) push #comment# rax is correct, at the same time.

 #### Arithmetic operations
     mul - top value from cpu stack is multiplicated on second top div - second top value from cpu stack is divided on top.